Formation of dense filaments induced by runaway supermassive black holes: Introduction

-The RSMBH-triggered formation scenario for the thin, linear object has been rarely studied on the galactic scales ($\ga$\,kpc), while similar processes have been discussed on smaller scales \citep[e.g.,][]{Wallin1996,Li2021,Kitajima2023}.
+The RSMBH-triggered formation scenario for the thin, linear object has rarely been studied on galactic scales ($\ga$\,kpc), while similar processes have been discussed on smaller scales \citep[e.g.,][]{Wallin1996,Li2021,Kitajima2023}.
 While \cite{de_la_Fuente_Marcos2008} considered the scenario with a simple analytic argument, more detailed studies tailored for the CGM are desired.
 This paper is the first attempt to test the RSMBH-triggered formation scenario with a combination of analytical argument and high-resolution hydrodynamical simulations.
 The rest of the paper is structured as follows.
-In \autoref{sec:model}, we describe the model to study the response of the CGM to the RSMBH perturbation.
+In \autoref{sec:model}, we describe the model for studying the response of the CGM to the RSMBH perturbation.
 The expectations based on analytical considerations are tested using numerical simulations presented in \autoref{sec:simulations}.
-Finally, we summarize and discuss our findings in \autoref{sec:summary}.
+Finally, we summarise and discuss our findings in \autoref{sec:summary}.